daveymason/eduonix-devops-projects/projects/docker-k8/README.md

 # Ruby and PHP Web Forms on Docker and Kubernetes

 This project is a simple web-form submission project for the Eduonix DevOps coursework.
-It includes a Ruby version built with Sinatra and a minimal PHP version to satisfy the traditional LAMP-style requirement.
+It includes a Ruby version built with Sinatra and a minimal PHP version to satisfy the LAMP-style requirement.
 Both variants use MySQL for storage, Docker for containerization, and Kubernetes YAML files for deployment.

 ## Project Contents